 - A) DHS shall use the following KPIs to evaluate Health Plan performance. - 1.
 Percent of standard prior authorization requests requiring greater than 24 hours for a decision - 2.
 Median time from request to decision for prior authorization requests - 3.
-Prior Authorization Approval Rate per 100 member months - 4.
-Prior Authorization Denial Rate per 100 member months - 5.
-Prior Authorization Approval Rate per 100 prior authorization requests - 6.
-Prior Authorization Denial Rate per 100 prior authorization requests - 7.
-Percent of Overturned prior authorization denial appeals - 8.
-Health Plan provides accurate, patient-specific, and up-to-date formularies that include PA requirements in EHR systems for purposes that include e-prescribing - 9.
+Prior Authorization Approval Rate per 100 prior authorization requests - 4.
+Prior Authorization Denial Rate per 100 prior authorization requests - 5.
+Percent of Overturned prior authorization denial appeals - 6.
+Health Plan provides accurate, patient-specific, and up-to-date formularies that include PA requirements in EHR systems for purposes that include e-prescribing - 7.
 The Health Plan either does not have step therapy requirements, or has step therapy requirements that may be overridden

-10. The Health Plan does not require patients to repeat step therapy protocols or retry therapies failed previously (even if under other benefit plans) before qualifying for coverage of a current effective therapy
+8. The Health Plan does not require patients to repeat step therapy protocols or retry therapies failed previously (even if under other benefit plans) before qualifying for coverage of a current effective therapy